Plastic: Production of plastics

 Production of plastics from crude oil requires 7.9 to 13.7 kWh/lb (taking into account the average efficiency of US utility stations of 35%).
 Producing silicon and semiconductors for modern electronic equipment is even more energy consuming: 29.2 to 29.8 kWh/lb for silicon, and about 381 kWh/lb for semiconductors.
 This is much higher than the energy needed to produce many other materials.
 For example, to produce iron (from iron ore) requires 2.5-3.2 kWh/lb of energy; glass (from sand, etc.) 2.3–4.4 kWh/lb; steel (from iron) 2.5–6.4 kWh/lb; and paper (from timber) 3.2–6.4 kWh/lb.

 Incineration of plastics

 Quickly burning plastics at very high temperatures breaks down many toxic components, such as dioxins and furans.
 This approach is widely used in municipal solid waste incineration.
 Municipal solid waste incinerators also normally treat the flue gas to decrease pollutants further, which is needed because uncontrolled incineration of plastic produces carcinogenic polychlorinated dibenzo-p-dioxins.
 Open-air burning of plastic occurs at lower temperatures and normally releases such toxic fumes.

 In the European Union, municipal waste incineration is regulated by the Industrial Emissions Directive, which stipulates a minimum temperature of 850 °C for at least two seconds.

+Facilitation of natural degradation

+The bacterium Blaptica dubia is claimed to help degradation of commercial polysterene.
+This biodegradation seems to occur in some plastic degrading bacteria inhabiting the gut of cockroaches.
+The biodegradation products have been found in their feces too.